Henry Chetwynd-Talbot, 18th Earl of Shrewsbury: Military career

 Talbot (as he then was) entered the Royal Navy in 1817.
 He commanded HMS Philomel at the Battle of Navarino, and was picked by Vice-Admiral Codrington to bring home the despatches announcing the victory.
 He was soon after promoted to captain.
-On 9 March 1831, his father, the Lord Lieutenant of Staffordshire, commissioned him a lieutenant in the Staffordshire Yeomanry, which he gave up in 1833.
-On 2 June 1832 his father appointed him lieutenant-colonel of the Staffordshire Militia, which he resigned in early 1846.
+On 9 March 1831, his father, the Lord Lieutenant of Staffordshire, commissioned him a Lieutenant in the Staffordshire Yeomanry, which he gave up in 1833.
+On 2 June 1832 his father appointed him Lieutenant-Colonel of the King's Own Staffordshire Militia, which he resigned in early 1846.

 He was promoted a rear-admiral in 1854 and a vice-admiral and admiral in 1865.

 As Viscount Ingestre, while serving in the House of Commons, he was a leading supporter of the charlatan naval inventor Samuel Alfred Warner.

 Political career

 Ingestre was returned to Parliament as one of two representatives for Hertford in 1830.
 In May of the following year he was elected for Armagh City, a seat he only held until August 1831, and then represented Dublin City until 1832.
 In 1832 he was once again returned for Hertford.
 However, the election was declared void on petition in 1833.
 He returned to the House of Commons as one of the two representatives for Staffordshire South in 1837, a seat he held until he succeeded his father in the Talbot earldom in 1849.
 After entering the House of Lords he served under the Earl of Derby as a lord-in-waiting (government whip in the House of Lords) in 1852 and as Captain of the Honourable Corps of Gentlemen-at-Arms from 1858 to 1859.
 In 1858 he was sworn of the Privy Council.